Plan a day trip or easy fall overnight getaway that fresh air fun seekers will love with any of the outdoor adventures below.

 Canoe, kayak, or raft the Grand River and enjoy the fall-painted leaves of the surrounding Carolinian forest.
 Grand Experiences and Grand River Rafting are both great local outfitters that will provide your group with the expert guidance and gear you need for a great trip.

-Find new ways to stay and play in Hamilton Halton Brant – explore available experiences, take advantage of special offers and discover the amazing events that will be taking place while you’re in town.
+Looking to add on to your trip – explore available experiences, take advantage of special offers and discover the amazing events that will be taking place while you’re in town.

 Travel Deals View All >>